padvincenzo/silence-speedup/README.md

 Of course this program is not perfect, and you might have to practice a bit with it.

+If you like this project, please give it a star.

 ### Download

 #### Standalone